Rohanhg1/Rohanhg1/README.md

 # 💫 About Me:
-I am currently looking for internship as a data engineer
+I am currently looking for internship as a data engineer.
+Author - Rohan H G

 ## 🌐 Socials: